ChoiceCoin/Smart_Contracts/DreamContracts/kaagi/readme.txt

 > download.py

-utils.py contains the functions needed to successfully perform an upload of a local file to the blockchain.
+utils.py contains the functions needed to successfully perform an upload and a download of a local file to the blockchain.

 upload.py contains a sample code demonstrating the upload process.